jberger/Galileo/README.markdown

+#Galileo CMS

 Galileo CMS is my first attempt at a Perl CMS using Mojolicious, Bootstrap, Pagedown and DBIx::Class/SQLite.

 It uses client-side markdown rendering and websockets for saving page data without reloading.

+#Installing from CPAN

 Galileo is now available from CPAN!
 Have a fully running CMS in these short commands

     $ cpanm Galileo
     $ galileo setup
     $ hypnotoad `which galileo`

+Hypnotoad is Mojolcious' production server.
+Check for the server on port `:8080`.

+#Running from a local clone

 To start you will need to install a few Perl modules.
 Do so by installing the dependencies specified in the file `Build.PL`.
 If you have `cpanm` this is as easy as